CodeCadim/ZenFox/README.md

 # Donate to the original project

+# Donate to the original project

 Support ArcFox and BetterBrowser in a financial way : donate to the developer [ko-fi](https://ko-fi.com/nikollesan) page

 # License

-ZenFox is based on Arcfox, so it is also distributed under [MIT License](./LICENSE).
+ZenFox is based on Arcfox so it is also distributed under [MIT License](/LICENSE).